ucosp/ucosp.github.io/projects.md

   * Agile open source development with continuous integration

 The exact set of skills you will employ depends on the task(s) you choose to work on.
 More information: <http://www.umple.org> Suitable student projects: <http://projects.umple.org>

+### Firefox Code Coverage

+Code coverage can be used for many purposes.
+At Mozilla we have great ideas of how to use code coverage to better the quality of each version of Firefox and to make developers job easier by providing more data and easier testing.

+We have two long term goals we would like see implemented:

+1. Run a code coverage run every day on our infrastructure (linux64 only) for all unittests and generate a report that can be compared against a previous report.

+Customer: Release Management will use this to spot trends of increased or decreased coverage by module (top level directory in the source tree) and work with module owners/managers to understand risks and plan future work.

+2. Collect code coverage per test for each of the unittests we run and store the data in active data.

+ Customer: Developers would be able to determine what unittests they need to run based on the changes in their patch

+ Customer: Release Management will be able to see code coverage of a new patch that they are considering uplifting to a beta/release version of Firefox.

+For the purposes of the 2016 Fall UCOSP program we will start by delivering goal #1.
+In order to achieve this we will need to:
+  * Ensure we can build and run Firefox with c++ code coverage built in (build work, taskcluster work)
+  * Ensure we can collect coverage from all test suites and proper gcda and gnco files are generated (taskcluster work, harness work)
+  * Retrieve all coverage data files and merge them together into a single lcov report (taskcluster work, lcov toolchain work, possibly docker image work)
+  * Determine hosting requirements for storing nightly reports and hosting the data, and the optimal way to store/serve the data (webserver, database, activedata)
+  * Ensure we can easily compare one report to another to easily highlight differences (python script/tool, web interface)
+  * Ensure we have coverage data broken down by module- top level directory in the Firefox source tree. (validating data, organizing report/queries/storage)
+  * Schedule a nightly run of code coverage builds+tests in a scheduler (taskcluster)

 ### Firefox Developer Tools - 3D Z-index Tool